by Joe Cummings, PhD

 Hospitals need to be ready.
 You need to follow the medical technology trends and educate yourselves on what’s out there.
 I have created some resources on AI, available in Vizient’s TechFlash reports, that provide a starting point.
 In these, I endeavor to cut through the hype, take an objective and transparent look at the clinical evidence of a specific AI opportunity and say, “Yes, this one is ready to implement.”

 So, in closing, I’ll start at the beginning.
 The adoption of AI is all about timing.
 The timing is now.

-About the author: Joe Cummings, PhD., is Vizient’s technology program director within the Performance Improvement Collaboratives group.
+Joe Cummings, PhD., is Vizient’s technology program director within the Performance Improvement Collaboratives group.
 Dr. Cummings' areas of expertise include technology assessment, evidence-based medicine and clinical supply integration and he has research experience with a broad array of medical devices, including artificial intelligence, remote monitoring, robotics, rapid diagnostics, enhanced biomaterials, metagenomics and telehealth.
 His educational background is in biomedical engineering.